-Mortgage rates trended upward in the Detroit area this week.
+Several benchmark mortgage rates floated higher in the Detroit area this week.

-According to Bankrate's national survey of large lenders, the average rate on the benchmark 30-year fixed-rate mortgage rate for the Detroit area climbed to 3.55%.
-While it was still below the national average rate of 3.60%, the local rate was up 2 basis points from last week.
+The average rate on the benchmark 30-year fixed-rate mortgage rate for the Detroit area moved upward to 4.33 percent, according to Bankrate's national survey of large lenders.
+While it sat below the national average rate of 4.35 percent, the local rate was up 7 basis points from last week.
 A basis point is one-hundredth of 1 percentage point.

-"With the 30-year fixed rising, it means that homebuyers and refinancers will find it more expensive to borrow," says Holden Lewis, Bankrate's senior mortgage analyst.
+"With the 30-year fixed rising, it means that homebuyers and refinancers will find their borrowing costs have gone up," says Holden Lewis, Bankrate's senior mortgage analyst.

-The rate for 30-year jumbo mortgages also trended upward this week, trending up 6 basis points to 3.56%.
-Jumbo mortgages are used for loan amounts above limits set by the Federal Housing Finance Agency that can range from $417,000 to $625,000, depending on the location.
+The rate for 30-year jumbo mortgages also ticked up this week, trending up a whopping 15 basis points to 4.28 percent.
+Jumbo mortgages are used for loan amounts above limits set by the Federal Housing Finance Agency; for the Detroit area, that limit is $424,100.

-"Because the 15-year fixed is a popular mortgage for homeowners who want to refinance, the increase means that a refi is less advantageous than it would have been before the rate rise," Lewis says.
+"Because the 15-year fixed is a popular mortgage for homeowners who want to refinance, the increase means that a refi is less profitable than it would have been before the rate rise," says Lewis.

-The benchmark 5/1 adjustable-rate mortgage rate increased 4 points this week, rising to 3.03%.
+The benchmark 5/1 adjustable-rate mortgage rate rose to 3.42 percent this week, a rise of 7 basis points.
 5/1 adjustable-rate mortgages allow property owners to pay a fixed rate for the first 5 years, and the rate adjusts once per year every year after.
-They are the most popular variety of variable-rate mortgage.
+They are the most common type of variable-rate mortgage.

 RATE SEARCH: Compare mortgage rates in your area now.